sjorsvermijs/ai-guardian/README.md

 **Infant Health Monitor** — a multi-modal AI system that analyzes video of infants to assess health status using four parallel pipelines and a clinical reasoning engine.

-Upload a short video of your baby and AI Guardian will extract vital signs from the video, classify audio (cry detection + respiratory sounds), and generate a triage report with messages for both parents and healthcare providers.
+Upload a short video of your baby and AI Guardian will extract vital signs from the video, classify audio (cry detection + respiratory sounds), assess skin condition, and generate a triage report with messages for both parents and healthcare providers.

+Built for the [MedGemma Impact Challenge](https://www.kaggle.com/competitions/medgemma-impact-challenge) on Kaggle, hosted by Google Research.
+Uses three HAI-DEF models: **MedGemma 4B** (clinical reasoning), **MedGemma 1.5 4B** (skin classification), and **Google HeAR** (respiratory audio analysis).
+All processing runs locally on Apple Silicon — no data is sent to the cloud.

 > **Disclaimer**: This is a research prototype and is NOT approved for clinical use.
 Always consult qualified healthcare professionals for medical decisions.